echabert/ESIPAP-RPI/sessions/Session1.md

-# Computing session 1: Introduction to development tools
+# Computing session 1: Acquiring data from sensors with a C++ program

 This session should be done in 3 hours.
 You are advised to refer the the C++ lectures and the links given below in order to achieve the goals of this computing session.

 ## Goals
 The subject of this first computing session is voluntarily simple in order to allow you to acquaint yourself with the environment and good practices of C++ development.
 During this session, you must write in C++ a program from scratch and step-by-step.

+ During this session, We will use the setup as a tool to monitor the environment conditions are it is often necessary in test bench or beam test while operating detector (such as silicon sensors by example).
 The program to design and to code must be able to read data, acquired by a sensor device and encoded in a binary file, to decode them and to save them into a CSV which can be read by a spreadsheet like Excel or OpenCalc.

 ## Skills to develop
   - Becoming familiar with C++ development environment (compiler, linker, text editor, ...).
   - Writing a simple C++ program.
-  - Manipulating bits in order to decipher data.
   - Using the STL classes for reading/writing a file and for displaying informations at the screen.
   - Structuring the program in functions and in different source files.
+  - Using classes developed by a third party.
+  - Compiling and linking a project made up of several source files
   - Saving and sharing the C++ code with a version-control system (Git in our cases).
+  - Improving the robustness of the code in order to prevent abnormal temrination or unexpected actions.

 ## Tools used
    - **Compiler**:
-       - on Linux/MacOSX machines, the default compiler is **g++**.
-Alternatively, **clang** can also be used.
+       - on Linux/MacOSX machines, the default compiler is **g++**
-	   - on Windows machines, we use Visual Studio 2013 compiler, named **cl**.
    - **Text editor**: feel free to use the editor of our choice:
        - on the Linux virtual machine, several editors are available including emacs, gedit, nedit, vi/vim, ...
-	   - on Windows machines, the Visual Studio IDE (Integrated Development Environment) is recommended or a smart text editor such as [NotePad++](https://notepad-plus-plus.org/downloads/).
    - **Git**: requires to have an accound on [github](https://github.com/)

 ## Instructions